Intubation Procedure Overview with Practice Questions

 7. What are the disadvantages of endotracheal intubation?

-Discomfort, decreased cough reflex, thickened secretions, depressed swallowing reflex, increased risk of aspiration, and ulceration of the larynx or trachea
+Disadvantages include discomfort, reduced cough reflex, thickened secretions, decreased swallowing reflex, increased risk of aspiration, and potential ulceration of the larynx or trachea.

 8. What can happen due to the inadvertent removal of an endotracheal tube?